Chimerix Inc. (CMRX) upgraded Issued by Wall Street Gurus

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CMRX starting from Jakeman David, who sale 3,300 shares at the price of $5.56 back on Feb 04.
-After this action, Jakeman David now owns 117,666 shares of Chimerix Inc., valued at $18,355 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CMRX starting from Meyer Robert J., who purchase 11,400 shares at the price of $2.06 back on May 19.
+After this action, Meyer Robert J. now owns 26,400 shares of Chimerix Inc., valued at $23,470 using the latest closing price.

-Jakeman David, the Principal Accounting Officer of Chimerix Inc., sale 4,590 shares at $6.19 during a trade that took place back on Sep 30, which means that Jakeman David is holding 106,066 shares at $28,412 based on the most recent closing price.
+MIDDLETON FRED A, the Director of Chimerix Inc., purchase 20,000 shares at $2.04 during a trade that took place back on May 19, which means that MIDDLETON FRED A is holding 20,000 shares at $40,738 based on the most recent closing price.

 Stock Fundamentals for CMRX